-The period studied for Brazil encompasses what are sometimes referred to as Brazil's "lost decades" of low growth from the mid 1980s to the mid 2000s, as well as its more recent economic success.
-Following a currency crisis and the replacement of a military government with a more democratic regime, a series of policy packages implemented through the late 1980s to the mid 1990s attempted to address inflation and current account issues in what could be termed a "heterodox" fashion, focusing, for example, on price controls and currency reforms (Burlamaqui, Souza, and Barbosa-Filho, 2006).
-The 1990s were marked by more neoliberal policies, including the introduction of the Real, which stemmed inflation, a series of liberalizing and privatization reforms, and the introduction of inflation targets and strict fiscal guidelines (Burlamaqui, Souza, and Barbosa-Filho, 2006).
-Beginning in the late 1980s there was also an increase in spending on health, education, and on the social safety net (Burlamaqui, Souza, and Barbosa-Filho, 2006).
-After Lula's election, fiscal consolidation and high interest rates initially continued, leading to an inflow of capital, and a depreciation of the exchange rate and a slowing of inflation (Burlamaqui,

-Souza, and Barbosa-Filho, 2006).
-Since 2004, Brazil has pursued a macroeconomic strategy focused on inflation targeting, flexible exchange rates, and fiscal restraint, along with increased efforts at social and economic inclusion, such as investments in infrastructure and education (Salazar-Xirinachs, Nubler, and Kozul-Wright 2014).
+The period studied for Brazil encompasses what are sometimes referred to as Brazil's 'lost decades' of low growth from the mid-1980s to the mid-2000s, as well as its more recent economic success, including an increased growth rate and massive reduction in poverty beginning in the mid- to early 2000s (Weisbrot et al. 2014).
+Following a currency crisis and the replacement of a military government with a more democratic regime, a series of policy packages implemented through the late 1980s to the mid-1990s attempted to address inflation and current account issues in what could be termed a 'heterodox' fashion, focusing, for example, on price controls and currency reforms (Burlamaqui et al. 2006).
+The 1990s were marked by more neoliberal policies, including the introduction of the Brazilian Real, which stemmed inflation, a series of liberalizing and privatization reforms, and the introduction of inflation targets and strict fiscal guidelines (Burlamaqui et al. 2006).
+Beginning in the late 1980s there was also an increase in spending on health, education, and on the social safety net (Burlamaqui et al. 2006).
+After Lula's election, fiscal consolidation and high interest rates initially continued, leading to an inflow of capital, and a depreciation of the exchange rate and a slowing of inflation (Burlamaqui et al. 2006).
+Since 2004, Brazil has pursued a macroeconomic strategy focused on inflation targeting, flexible exchange rates, and fiscal restraint, along with increased efforts at social and economic inclusion, such as investments in infrastructure and education (Salazar-Xirinachs et al. 2014).

-After the 1980s Brazil had abandoned its former ISI approach, due largely to the effects of the debt and inflation crises as well as to political and ideological forces(Kupfer, Ferraz, and Marques 2013).
-The policy set since Lula's election has included an attempt to reemphasize industrial policy, focusing on sectors such as electronics, software, and capital goods, and setting up institutions intended to increase investment or induce innovation and to promote industrial exports (Kupfer, Ferraz, and Marques 2013; Salazar-Xirinachs, Nubler, and Kozul-Wright 2014).
-One confounding factor to these policies was the rise in commodity exports in the latter part of the last decade, which influenced the exchange rate (Kupfer, Ferraz, and Marques 2013).
-Some analysts have argued that the focus on reactions to short term circumstances have been a weakness of these polices, and hindered their ability to spur long-run industrial development (Kupfer, Ferraz, and Marques 2013).
-Since 2001, the government has also increased spending on transfer payments, including making the Bolsa Familia program more widely available (Lustig, Lopez-Calva, Ortiz-Juarez 2011).
-Brazil has also used social spending to directly boost local production or spur employment; for example, through a program in which schools purchased their meals from local farmers (Barros, Mendonca, and Tsukada 2011).
+After the 1980s Brazil had abandoned its former Import Substitution Industrialization (ISI) approach, due largely to the effects of the debt and inflation crises as well as to political and ideological forces (Kupfer et al. 2013).
+The policy set since Lula's election has included an attempt to re-emphasize industrial policy, focusing on sectors such as electronics, software, and capital goods, and setting up institutions intended to increase investment or induce innovation and to promote industrial exports (Kupfer et al. 2013; Salazar-Xirinachs et al. 2014).
+One confounding factor to these policies was the rise in commodity exports in the latter part of the last decade, which influenced the exchange rate (Kupfer et al. 2013).
+Some analysts have argued that the focus on reactions to short-term circumstances have been a weakness of these polices, and hindered their ability to spur long-run industrial development (Kupfer et al. 2013).
+Since 2001, the government has also increased spending on transfer payments, including the Bolsa Familia programme (Lustig et al. 2011), which increased its coverage from 16 to more than 50 million people during the first decade of the 2000s (Weisbrot et al. 2014).
+Brazil has also used social spending to directly boost local production or spur employment; for example, through a programme in which schools purchased their meals from local farmers (Barros et al. 2011).

-Structural Change
+Structural change